 - Nightmare Face: The cyclops' face◊ is quite horrific, similar to Glenn Manning in the later War of the Colossal Beast, also directed by Bert I. Gordon (it's even the same actor, Duncan "Dean" Parkin, as both monsters).

-- Nuclear Nasty: Uranium-induced giants.
+- Nuclear Mutant: Uranium-induced giants.

 - Off-the-Shelf FX: Much has been made by critics about the "scintilator" Marty uses.
 It may or may not be some type of 50s-era radiation detector, but it looks more like a tricked-out futuristic hairdryer.

 - Obstructive Bureaucrat: The governor at the beginning who refuses to allow the expedition to search for Bruce.
 In a subversion, he has his reasons.
 Specifically, he doesn't trust Marty Melville any further than he can throw him.

 - Rodents of Unusual Size: One gets nommed by a giant hawk.

 - Screaming Woman: Susan screams a lot at the sight of the giant animals.